haroldadmin/Vector/docs/misc/state-store-context.md

 Every `VectorViewModel` has a backing `StateHolder` and a `StateStore`.
 The `StateHolder` is responsible for holding the current state, and the `StateStore` is responsible for processing state access/mutation blocks.

-All state related actions are processed off the main thread, in a sequential manner using a Coroutine Actor.
-The coroutine context for this actor is by default defined as: `Dispatchers.Default + Job()`.
+All state related actions are processed off the main thread, in a sequential manner.
+The coroutine context for processing these actions can be customized using the ViewModel.

-If you wish to customize the state store coroutine context, you may do so by supplying your custom context in the ViewModel.
+Just pass in the desired context to the ViewModel's constructor.

 ```kotlin
 abstract class VectorViewModel<S : VectorState>(